Pipeline Ownership Transition

 - On October 15, 2017, existing pipelines without an owner and heterogeneous app ownership will have an owner automatically selected for them.
 We plan to do this intelligently, but cannot guarantee that it will be the entity that you might have preferred.
 Therefore, we encourage you to select a pipeline owner before this date.
 You will still be able to change the owner, even if we automatically selected one for you.

-- On November 16, 2017, any apps that are not consistent with the pipeline owner will be removed from the pipeline.
+- In December 15, 2017, any apps that are not consistent with the pipeline owner will be removed from the pipeline.
 Apps removed from the pipeline will continue to function normally and serve requests, and may still be added back to the original pipeline, once they are transferred to the correct owner.
 You are encouraged to transfer apps before this date to avoid disruption to your development workflow.